jmegner/KillTeamResources/TTS-Beginners-guide.md

 ## KT Map Base Features

 There are all sorts of things built into KT Map base: a scoreboard, ways to load missions and their objectives, showing and hiding deployment zones, tokens, dice rollers, and all sorts of good stuff.
 These will be added to this guide shortly.
-Thankfully, they are fairly self-explanitory, so just click on things that seem to make sense.
+Thankfully, they are fairly self-explanatory, so just click on things that seem to make sense.

+### Dice Roller

+The KT Map Base has a dice rolling area.
+To use it...

+- Click one of the {1D, 2D, 3D, 4D, 5D, 6D} buttons to clear the rolling area of dice and to place that many dice on the rolling area.
+The dice will be selected.
+- Click "ROLL" button to roll the selected dice.
+The dice will arrange themselves by rolled value.
+- To reroll, click one of the appropriate {Low, 1, 2-, 3-, 4-, 5-} buttons to select which dice to reroll, and then click the "ROLL" button to reroll the selected dice.
+  - For Ceaseless, you'll want to use the `1` button to select all the 1s to reroll.
+  - For Balanced, you may want to use the `Low` button to select one lowest-valued die.
+  - For Relentless, the appropriate button depends on your BS/WS.
+If you have BS=3+, you'd use the `2-` button to select all 1s and 2s for reroll.
+- If you used KT Command Node, you can right-click on a model and select one of its weapon profiles to roll the appropriate number of dice.

 ## Play the game!